 767 N Eustis St, Ste 115, Saint Paul MN 55114

-After the murder of George Floyd, the team at BevSource and The Lab took the immediate approach to look inward and focus on our faults and learn to be better people.
-After weeks of discussions, we challenged ourselves to think about "what can WE do as a small business to help empower black people?"
-We started with the www.blackisbeautiful.beer movement and donating our proceeds to www.meda.net.
+After the murder of George Floyd, the team at BevSource and The Lab took the approach to look inward and focus on our faults and learn to be better people.
+Several of our staff were open and honest and said, "they were scared of black people?"
+After weeks of discussions, we challenged ourselves to think about how to combine our passion for entreprenuers and build something where white and black people are not scared of each other.
+We started with the www.blackisbeautiful.beer movement and donated our proceeds to www.meda.net.
 But we knew we could do MORE.
-With our passion for entrepreneurship and the 16,000sf covered shed in our parking lot, we connected with local organizations & leaders to host our first event on Sept 12, 2020.
+With the 16,000sf covered shed in our parking lot, we connected with local organizations & leaders to host our first event on Sept 12, 2020.
 We hosted an outdoor market where people from ALL walks of life could come purchase goods and services from BIPOC (Black, Indigenous, People of Color) Businesses in a SAFE and INCLUSIVE place - at a location that is right in the middle of the Twin Cities!
 And with the support of our BIPOC vendors, we are hosting a Local Market EVERY SECOND SATURDAY in 2021!

 With Love From,